 The Technical Specification of the Web API for Open Connection Management defines Web API bindings for the [OpenCMAPI_TS] specification.

-A transport independent JSON-RPC Payload data structure will be used for the Web-Binding.
+A transport independent JSON-RPC Payload data structure is used for the Web-Binding.
+This JSON-RPC Payload data can be embedded in HTTP or use natively in other transport mechanism (e.g. WebSocket).

 It explains as well how to translate CMAPI functions into the WebIDL, how the JavaScript Library implements the Web API Binding using the methods and event handlers of corresponding Web API, and the details of the JSON-RPC data structure of request and return messages as the Application Data within the underlying Web protocol.

 Version 1.0